Get Ready for ASP2026 in Denver!

 Since taking office in January of 2025, the second Trump Administration has carried out a series of legislative actions that continue to severely weaken our nation’s scientific infrastructure.
 They have employed both physical intimidation of university students and financial hostage-holding of institutions to force compliance with their policies.

-Read Moreby Robert Cichewicz, PhD
+Read Moreby William Gerwick, PhD

 This article appears in the ASP Newsletter Volume 61, Issue 3.